Open-EO/openeo-python-client/docs/processes.rst

 Generic API for adding processes
 =================================

-An openEO backend may offer processes that are not part of the core API, or the client may not (yet) have a corresponding method for a process that you wish to use.
+An openEO back-end may offer processes that are not part of the core API, or the client may not (yet) have a corresponding method for a process that you wish to use.
 In that case, you can fall back to a more generic API